 - Use Velcro: Velcro can be a fun experience for your child.
 Have your toddler use only two fingers to pull the Velcro apart to reinforce his fingers.
 Helps develop fine motor and sensory skills.

-- Sandpit: take your toddler to the beach or the sandbox and let them play in the sand.
+- Sandbox: take your toddler to the beach or the sandbox and let them play in the sand.
 Bring a small shovel and bucket for your toddler to play with.
-Helps baby develop sense of touch, motor coordination and strength when baby uses kicking.
+Helps baby develop sense of touch, motor coordination and strength when baby uses kicks.